David Chung

 Blockers and riskspm/ISSUES.mdAppend-only, durable, not trapped in chat

-This is a small systems design lesson.
+This is a small systems lesson.

 The QA Gate Paid For Itself